-- DIFFICULTY 1(cumulative) per difference in range EFFECT An opponent with a lower initiative cannot interrupt the warrior, regardless of melee range.
-LIMITATIONS The warrior's initiative must be higher - than the target's initiative by an amount greater than the difference in range.
+DIFFICULTY 1(cumulative) per difference in range

+LIMITATIONS The warrior's initiative must be higher than the target's initiative by an amount greater than the difference in range.
 This can only be used for the warrior's first attack in a round.